alfredasare/my-portfolio/src/markdown-pages/react-with-parcel.md

 ---

-This is a brief post on how to get started with react using the Parcel bundler. <a href="https://parceljs.org/" target="_blank">**Parcel**</a> is a zero-configuration web application bundler for JavaScript applications.
+Hello everyone :wave:.
+In this post, I am going to show you how to get started with React using the Parcel bundler. <a href="https://parceljs.org/" target="_blank" rel="noopener noreferrer">**Parcel**</a> is a zero-configuration web application bundler for JavaScript applications.
-Before Parcel, <a href="https://webpack.js.org/" target="_blank">Webpack</a> was used for bundling JS applications.
+Before Parcel, <a href="https://webpack.js.org/" target="_blank" rel="noopener noreferrer">Webpack</a> was used for bundling JS applications.
 With Webpack you have to do some configurations yourself and this can be kinda frustrating especially if you are  a newbie.
-However since version 4 of <a href="https://webpack.js.org/concepts/" target="_blank">Webpack</a>, it does not require you to have a configuration file to bundle your project and hence they have also decided to go with a zero-configuration approach.
+However, since version 4 of <a href="https://webpack.js.org/concepts/" target="_blank" rel="noopener noreferrer">Webpack</a>, it does not require you to have a configuration file to bundle your project and hence they have also decided to go with a zero-configuration approach.
-Another way to setup a React application is by using <a href="https://create-react-app.dev/docs/getting-started/" target="_blank">create-react-app</a>.
+Another way to set up a React application is by using <a href="https://create-react-app.dev/docs/getting-started/" target="_blank" rel="noopener noreferrer">create-react-app</a>.
 This is quicker to setup in comparison to Parcel and Webpack.
 Some developers, however, don't like create-react-app because it comes with a ton of default configuration that they may not like or even need for that matter.
 Developers like that either opt for Webpack or Parcel.
 But this post is about Parcel so let's jump right into it.

 <br />

 ## INITIAL SETUP
-Before we get started, make sure you have <a href="https://nodejs.org/en/" target="_blank">node</a> installed.
+Before we get started, make sure you have <a href="https://nodejs.org/en/" target="_blank" rel="noopener noreferrer">node</a> installed.
 After this, create an empty folder using the command line or you could just create a folder using your OS's GUI tools (eg. on Windows, right-click, go to New, select Folder).
 Any approach is fine.
 If you decide to use the command line, you can use this command.

 ```bash